Country Music Hall of Fame and Museum Tickets in Nashville, TN

 Is parking available on site?

-Is the Country Music Hall of Fame and Museum family friendly?
+Is the Country Music Hall of Fame and Museum suitable for children?

-Yes, this tour is suitable for all ages.
-Strollers are allowed in the museum, but they recommend using smaller strollers as it's more easily maneuverable.
-Family restrooms in the Taylor Swift Education Center inside the museum offer additional privacy if needed.
-All our bathrooms are equipped with changing stations.
+Yes, strollers are allowed inside the museum.
+Smaller strollers are recommended for easier navigation.
+Family restrooms in the Taylor Swift Education Center provide additional privacy if needed, and all restrooms are equipped with changing stations.

-Is Nashville's Country Music Hall of Fame accessible to guests with disabilities?
+Is the Country Music Hall of Fame and Museum wheelchair accessible?

-Can I rent a wheelchair during my visit to the Country Music Hall of Fame?
+Can I rent a wheelchair during my visit?

 A limited number of courtesy wheelchairs are available on a first-come, first-served basis for their visitors while they are touring the Museum.
 Wheelchairs can be checked out at the Guest Services Desk.

-No food or drink is allowed inside the Museum galleries.
+No outside food or beverages are allowed inside the Museum galleries.
 Bottled water is permitted if in a sealable container.

 You can bring your camera into the Museum, but flash photography, selfie sticks, and tripods are prohibited.
 No video recording is allowed in the Museum galleries during Historic RCA Studio B tours, Hatch Show Print tours, and Museum programs.
 Personal items more significant than 16 x 17 x 8 will not be permitted in the Museum and cannot be checked in for storage at the Museum.